tnevolin/mm6-skill-emphasis-mod/Readme.md

 # Recovery time

 Turn recovery time into a damage rate multiplier, rather than divisor.
 That eliminates hard bottom cap problem and recovery time bonuses can stack indefinitely.
+This modification is not directly related to weapon skill emphasis.
+It allows to avoid hitting the cap quite early with higher recovery time bonus per skill level awareded.

 #### Example